Edinburgh Capitals: 2014–15 season

 After the disappointment of the 2013–14 season, Hartmann renewed his contract with the Capitals for a fourth season as player-coach, with the promise that the team would be competitive in the future.
 During the offseason, the club would proceed with a clear out of the roster and implement a new hybrid style of play, with half the team's import players being from Europe and the other half from North America.
 The only import players to return for the 2014–15 season would be goalie, Tomáš Hiadlovský, and newly promoted captain, Jade Portwood.
 Both players would be in their third season with the club.
 Former Elite League all-star, René Jarolín, would also re-join after spending a season back in Slovakia.

 As part of their new approach, the Capitals looked for players recently out of college or junior hockey, signing Swedish forward (and former college teammate of Portwood and Leinweber), Daniel Näslund; Canadian winger, Dennis Rix; American, and 6'7" Canadian defenceman, Kyle Flemington.
-To add more pro-experience to the team, the club looked to American forward, Greg Collins; 6’8" Canadian forward, Riley Emmerson; former Nottingham defenceman, Joe Grimaldi; and the Slovakian defensive pair, Lukáš Bohunický and Marcel Petran.
+To add more pro-experience to the team, the club looked to American forward, Greg Collins; 6’8" Canadian forward, Riley Emmerson; former Nottingham defenceman, Joe Grimaldi; and the Slovak defensive pair, Lukáš Bohunický and Marcel Petran.
 After the retirement of long-serving Scottish players, Neil Hay and Daniel McIntyre, the club signed Callum Boyd from Kilmarnock Storm and James Wallace from Solway Sharks (on a five-year contract) as replacements.

 Despite the change of style, the 2014–15 season would prove to be an inconsistent one for the club.
 An early losing streak, followed by a strong points streak in November and early December, was again, followed by another losing streak which stretched into late January.
 Ultimately, the Capitals would finish the season in 9th place, missing out on the playoffs by 1 point.
 René Jarolín once again finished the season as the club's top goal and point scorer, with 30 goals and 56 points in 53 games.

 Several notable events occurred during the season, including: Emmerson receiving a controversial 10 game ban after only his first game at the club; Grimaldi being released from the club after spearing Nottingham defenceman, Evan Mosey, throwing his helmet at Mosey's face, and sucker-punching him; the addition of American defenceman, Loren Barron to the team, and return of Slovak defenceman, Michal Benadik; and beating the Giants 6–4 in Belfast - their first win at the Odyssey in nine seasons.